-Most marketers are only too familiar with CAP Code rule 2.1 which states that marketing communications must be obviously identifiable as such.
+Rule 2.1 in the CAP Code states that marketing communications must be obviously identifiable as such.
 But when it comes to direct marketing, what about the envelope in which the marketing communication is contained?

 2. Company branding or logos alone are (probably) not enough

 3. Text should be sufficiently prominent